sstadick/nython/README.md

 ## Synopsis

 This is using Nim's compileToC command to generate C code that Python can then package as an extension module and compile natively when your package is installed elsewhere.
+Note that this does not solve the fact that Python wheels with C code are specific the platform they are built on.
+So a wheel built on a mac will run on another mac.
+Check out the manylinux project for ideas on how to build wheels for more platforms.

 ## System Reqs